Generalized Graph Signal Sampling by Difference-of-Convex Optimization: Experiments and Results

-We demonstrate the effectiveness of our method through sampling-and-reconstruction experiments using two graph signal models.
-All experiments were conducted using MATLAB (R2022b) on a Windows 11 computer with Intel Core i9-12900 3.19-GHz processor, 32 GB of RAM, and NVIDIA GeForce RTX 3090.
-Our method was compared with the following state-of-the-art graph signal sampling methods: NLPD~\cite{Chen2015Discrete}, SP~\cite{Anis2016Efficient}, FSSS~\cite{Sakiyama2019Eigendecomposition}, AVM~\cite{Jayawant2022Practical}, and GSSS~\cite{Hara2022GSSS}.
+We demonstrated the effectiveness of our method through sampling and recovering experiments across various types of synthetic graph signals and real-world data under the unconstrained setting.
+All experiments were conducted using MATLAB (R2024b) on a Windows 11 computer with Intel Core i9-14900KF 3.20-GHz processor, 32 GB of RAM, and NVIDIA GeForce RTX 4090.
+Our method was compared with the following graph signal sampling methods: NLPD~\cite{chen2015discrete}, SASB~\cite{hara2021design}, AVM~\cite{jayawant2022practical}, GSAO~\cite{wang2023fast}, GSSS~\cite{hara2022gsss}, SUST~\cite{hara2023graph}, and randomly designed sampling operator (RAND).
+NLPD, AVM, and GSAO are representative methods for sampling bandlimited graph signals.
+SASB is a method for sampling graph signals under only the subspace prior, which designs an aggregation sampling operator.
+GSSS is a method for sampling graph signals under arbitrary priors in the graph vertex domain with a vertex-wise strategy.
+SUST is a method for sampling graph signals under arbitrary priors in the graph frequency domain.
+As for RAND, we generated a sampling operator as a random matrix with i.i.d. entries, scaled to satisfy the same Frobenius norm bound as our Design (i) with the same sampling and recovering process as Eq.~\ref{gsig_recovery}.